spring-cloud-services-samples/animal-rescue/README.md

 - Open the application
 - Explore the application API with Api Portal
 - Configure Single Sign On (SSO) for the application
+- Bind Applications to Azure Database for MySQL
+- Manage application secrets using Azure KeyVault

 ## What you will need